245 Clinton Ave., Brooklyn, NY 11205

 A nursing faculty committee will evaluate the documentation of professional misconduct or violation of the Student Code of Conduct and provide the involved student with an opportunity for an impartial hearing.
 The Director of the Nursing Department then will evaluate the documentation and the committee’s recommendation and determine the appropriate disciplinary action.
 A student who is dissatisfied with the decision of the Director may appeal in writing to the Executive Dean of St. Joseph’s College within seven (7) days following the Director’s decision.
 The student Grievance Procedure in areas other than professional misconduct is described in the St. Joseph’s College Student Handbook.

 Students may apply to the Director for a leave of absence when it is necessary to interrupt temporarily their progression in the program.
 When a leave of absence is granted, a specific time period is designated.
 The student may return without reapplying for admission at the termination of the granted leave of absence.
 The student subsequently will be placed in another cohort group.

 WITHDRAWAL FROM THE PROGRAM

-Students contemplating withdrawal from the program should initially meet with the Coordinator of the Graduate Nursing Program of their respective campus.
-Students who then plan to withdraw from the Graduate Nursing Program should subsequently submit a written notification indicating reasons for withdrawal to the Director, Department of Nursing.
-The appropriate forms can be obtained from the Graduate Nursing Program Admissions Counselor.
+Students contemplating withdrawal from the program should initially meet with the assistant director of the graduate nursing program of their respective campus.
+The appropriate forms can be obtained from the graduate nursing program admissions counselor.